typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 This agreement is intended to help us create and maintain a safe, empathetic, and productive space for our course.
 It can be revised and modified, with all of our input, over the year:

-- The class should feel comfortable asking the instructors <nobr>anything—</nobr>nothing is too trivial, or embarrassing, or off-topic.
+- The class should feel comfortable asking the instructors anything—nothing is too trivial, or embarrassing, or off-topic.
 Tangents are good.
 Students can ask us via <a :href="course.channel.slack">Slack</a>, if they would like to remain anonymous.

 - Classmates should use our [preferred names and pronouns](/class).